tgroh/google-cloud-eclipse/README.md

 current version found should be used.
 Unlike the `.tpd` file, the identifiers are not p2 identifiers, and so features do not require the `.feature.group` suffix.

+# Travis-CI

+This project is automatically built and tested thanks to [Travis-CI](https://travis-ci.org/GoogleCloudPlatform/gcloud-eclipse-tools/).

+## Simulating and Debugging Travis-CI builds

+We have a Docker setup to simulate the Travis-CI build, found in [`build/travis-debug`](build/travis-debug).
+See the  [`README.md`](build/travis-debug/README.md) for details.